DMEP/Portfolio/Year-1/Web-Design/ReadMe.md

 # Assignment Folder Contents

-This was an assignment to create a website for a real world client to advertise her business.
+This module involved creating a website for a real world client to present their products and services and give insight into the clinic.
+It would also have special offers and testimonial that would be changed when necessary and staff pages that illustrated their skills and qualifications.

 ## WFABC Website Code
 The html, ccs and image files for the website assignment.